adryanf/expressoauthsequelize/README.md

 # Express Oauth2 Sequelize
-Node Js / Express application
+Node Js / Express API

 oauth2 Implementation using oauth2orize
 - designed to give the same token for each AccesToken Request (for multiple client endpoints)